-Intense rainfall and snowmelt and seepage often leave land surfaces saturated.
+Intense rainfall, snowmelt, and seepage often leave land surfaces saturated.
 Flooding results and water overflowing its channels often wipe out land surfaces to cause mudflows.

-Weathered rock, sheared, fissured or jointed rock material are known causes of landslides.
+Weathered rock, sheared, fissured, or jointed rock material are known causes of landslides.
 Contrasting earth material and low adhesiveness of the rock also cause landslides.
-This is so because cohesive rock material often holds itself in place and are less prone to weathering and movement.
+It is so because cohesive rock material often holds itself in place and are less prone to weathering and movement.

-All forms of erosion such as fluvial, water, wave, glacial along a slope may cause landslides and other types of flows.
-Deposition from erosion may also cause build up of earth material (or debris) at places which may eventually give way in the form of landslides.
+All forms of erosion, such as fluvial, water, wave, glacial along a slope may cause landslides and other types of flows.
+Deposition from erosion may also cause a build-up of earth material (or debris) at places that may eventually give way in the form of landslides.
 Weathering is also a major cause of landslides.
-It is a powerful process of weakening debris and earth material of the surface of the slope.
+It is a powerful process of weakening debris and earth material on the surface of the slope.

 Activities such as mining, construction, farming, deforestation, irrigation, reservoirs and dams, and the like, all contribute to exposing the surface of the earth and causing landslides.
 For example, in many mining communities along slopes, tunnels and deep wells are dug into the ground and often left unfilled.
 With time, air and water get in and may result in the earth giving way.
 Such activities also expose lands to weathering and massive erosion that all end up causing some types of landslides.